roxyrozh/COMP2000_2020/worksheet.md

  Now use this method to turn the `paint` method of the `Grid` class into a single line of code.
 I.e. remove the double-nested loop and replace it with a call to `doToEachCell`.

 🤔 Can you find anywhere else this is useful?  🤔🤔 Can you make any other useful _higher order_ methods?

+# Task 17

+The team has signed off on the game concept and it is time to start developing the gameplay.
+The big-wigs at your company have decided the world needs a new turn-based strategy game in the spirit of famicom-wars, so we will build one of those.
+The first step is to put in the turns!
+We are going to need:
+  * Characters on different teams
+  * A way for the player to move their characters
+  * A way for the computer to move the other characters.

+To help us make these changes, [take a look at a UML diagram of the system as we have it now](https://www.lucidchart.com/documents/view/518e1baf-1582-474e-b963-4b8333850507/0_0) and compare it to [a UML diagram of where we need to be (with changes in red)](https://www.lucidchart.com/documents/view/1fb646b1-5bb5-43e9-8c84-8d0565aa08f9)

+We have made all the changes for you, but please go through each one to understand what we have done.
+I.e. your job for this task is to understand the code we have added rather than adding any code of your own.
+I strongly encourage you to explore this commit on bitbucket or in source tree where you can see exactly what lines were added/deleted/modified in making these changes.

+If you play the game now, you will see there are three stages:
+  * player chooses character
+  * player chooses new location
+  * computer moves its characters

+Notice that the computer move is random every time.
+The AI (such as it is) asks for all cells that actor can move to, and picks one at random to move to.

+# Task 18

+We are going to build some (very rudimentary) strategy into this turn-based strategy game.
+At the moment, all the actors on team blue will just move randomly.
+Instead, we want their strategy to be determined by _which row they are on_.
+If they are on an even-numbered then they should move randomly, but if they are on an odd-numbered row they should _always move to the left-most possible location_.
+Note:  if it is not clear yet, you need the strategy pattern so implement this.
+Why is is the right pattern for this task?